 Partnership Expands Suicide Prevention Effort Within Substance Use Community

-/EIN News/ -- HARRISBURG, MECHANICSBURG, LEBANON, POTTSTOWN, and WATSONTOWN, Pa., April 12, 2021 (GLOBE NEWSWIRE) -- The Jason Foundation, Inc. (JFI), a nationally recognized leader in suicide awareness and prevention, and Acadia’s Comprehensive Treatment Center Division, the nation’s leading provider of opioid use disorder programs, jointly announced that they have expanded their offerings by opening five new Community Resource Centers (CRCs) in Pennsylvania.
+/EIN News/ -- CHARLESTON, BEAVER, CLARKSBURG, and HUNTINGTON, W.Va., April 12, 2021 (GLOBE NEWSWIRE) -- The Jason Foundation, Inc. (JFI), a nationally recognized leader in suicide awareness and prevention, and Acadia’s Comprehensive Treatment Center Division, the nation’s leading provider of opioid use disorder programs, jointly announced that they have expanded their offerings by opening four new Community Resource Centers (CRCs) in West Virginia.

 Substance use, mental illness, and suicidal ideation have long held an interconnected relationship.
 Dealing with substance use disorders can prove substantially more difficult when facing mental health struggles, as inhibitions are lowered when people are intoxicated.
 According to the Substance Abuse and Mental Health Services Administration, “Opiates were present in 20 percent of suicide deaths …” and “approximately 22 percent of deaths by suicide involved alcohol intoxication …”

-These Community Resource Centers are located at opioid addiction treatment clinics within individual Comprehensive Treatment Centers (CTCs), including Harrisburg CTC, Mechanicsburg CTC, Lebanon CTC, Pottstown CTC, and Watsontown CTC.
+These Community Resource Centers are located at opioid addiction treatment clinics within individual Comprehensive Treatment Centers (CTCs), including Charleston CTC, Beckley CTC, Clarksburg CTC, and Huntington CTC.
 The clinics provide medication-assisted treatment to adults age 18 and older who are struggling with opioid use disorder.
 By combining counseling with prescription medications, CTCs can help adults achieve successful long-term recovery from opioid addiction.

 Community Resource Centers will provide patients, their families, and the surrounding communities with educational materials designed to inform them on how substance use disorders are related to mental health concerns and suicidal ideation.
 They will also guide those in need toward resources for help.